 Meanings: love and fondness

-A popular flower choice in many bouquets, carnations are the birth flower for those born in January and are available in a number of different colours.
-Each colour has a slightly different meaning but most tend to focus on the sentiment of love and fondness.
-Red carnations symbolise love and longing, while pink carnations say that the sender will never forget you and striped carnations suggest a longing to be with someone.
+A popular flower choice in many bouquets, carnations are the birth flower for those born in January and are available in a number of different colors.
+Each color has a slightly different meaning but most tend to focus on the sentiment of love and fondness.
+Red carnations symbolize love and longing, while pink carnations say that the sender will never forget you and striped carnations suggest a longing to be with someone.

 Meanings: truth and loyalty

-A vibrant flower with delicate petals, violets symbolise faithfulness, loyalty and humility.
-They are most commonly available in purple and white, with the purple variety thought to mean “I’ll always be true” while the white flower symbolises the idea of taking a chance.
+A vibrant flower with delicate petals, violets symbolize faithfulness, loyalty, and humility.
+They are most commonly available in purple and white, with the purple variety thought to mean “I’ll always be true” while the white flower symbolizes the idea of taking a chance.